Disability / Police / Police powers / What if I'm arrested?

 The Human Rights Act incorporates rights in the European Convention on Human Rights into UK law.
 Article 14 means you shouldn’t experience discrimination when you use your other Human Rights.
 Discrimination under Article 14 happens when:

-Being detained and held by the police could engage your rights under
+Being detained and held by the police could engage the following rights:

 If you think the police have broken Article 14 by discriminating against you in relation to your other human rights, you might want to get legal advice.